MaterSim/AtomisticSimulation/lectures/lec_06.md

 # 6 MD Analysis II: Transport Processes
 Transport properties describe how particles, energy, and momentum move within a system.
 In the lecture, we’ll discuss two key transport properties: diffusion (particle transport) and thermal conductivity (heat transport).
 We’ll again use argon gas as an example, but the methods are generalizable to other systems.

 ## 6.1 Diffusion

 According to [Fick's 2nd law](https://en.wikipedia.org/wiki/Fick%27s_laws_of_diffusion), the diffusion equation is a partial differential equation that describes how a substance spreads over time.
-For an one-dimension system under equilibrium, it is given by:
+For a one-dimensional system under equilibrium, it is given by:

 $$
 \frac{\partial C(x,t)}{\partial t} = D \frac{\partial^2 C(x,t)}{\partial x^2}